4 Tips For Low Tox Living

 Gone are the days where you need to grab the rubber gloves and a face mask to clean your bathroom!
 We use cleaning products in our homes every day, they are directly used on common household surfaces and are within close proximity to our bodies.
 Which means it’s important that they are made from non-toxic ingredients.

-Choosing a natural alternative (maybe like Cove? 😉) that is derived from plants and doesn’t contain petrochemical cleansers means we reduce the amount of harsh chemicals in our home.
+Choosing a natural alternative (maybe like Cove's Refillable Bathroom Cleaning Products? 😉) that is derived from plants and doesn’t contain petrochemical cleansers means we reduce the amount of harsh chemicals in our home.

 Make sure it also contains natural fragrances too!

-Try swapping out your microwavable plastic containers for different materials like glass and your plastic water bottle for an aluminum option.
+Try swapping out your microwavable plastic containers for different materials like glass and your plastic water bottle for an aluminium option.

 Check out our blog on tips for plastic free living for more inspo.

-Anything that you put on your body is absorbed into the skin, which is why this category has such strict rules to ensure ingredients regulations are followed.
-Things like parabens and SLS used to be a common ingredient in personal care products but now most natural brands ensure those nasties are nowhere to be seen.
+Anything that you put on your body is absorbed into the skin, which is why this category has such strict rules to ensure ingredient regulations are followed.
+Things like parabens and SLS used to be a common ingredient in personal care products, but now most natural brands ensure those nasties are nowhere to be seen.

 A great health & wellness brand that ticks all of these boxes is Salt Lab.